devkodama/PACS-Assistant/Standalone/README.txt

 This directory holds the standalone version of PACS Assistant.

-Download the folder PACS Assistant and put it in your Documents folder.
+In your Windows Documents folder, create a directory named PACS Assistant.

-Run the PACS Assistant.exe file which is within the PACS Assistant directory.
+Put the file PACS Assistant.exe inside the PACS Assistant folder

+Run PACS Assistant.exe.